techstackmedia/pillometer-ai/README.md

 - **Usage:** Used for grouping related information.
 - **Props:**
   - `children`: Content of the card.
-  - `cn`: Additional classes for styling.
+  - `cn`: Additional classes for the card.
-  - `sx`: Additional styles for styling.
+  - `sx`: Additional styles for the card.

 ### Shared Components